Step inside the crime scene at the heart of 'Accused: The Impending Execution of Elwood Jones'

 Click on the "Accused: Inside the Crime scene" headline.

-This article originally appeared on Delaware News Journal: Step inside the crime scene at the heart of the next season of Accused
+This article originally appeared on Rochester Democrat and Chronicle: Step inside the crime scene at the heart of the next season of Accused